Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 What are nitrogen-fixing plants and why do I need them?

 Nitrogen-fixing plants host bacteria in their root nodules that convert atmospheric nitrogen into soil nitrogen β€” free fertilizer.
 Without them, your food forest needs constant outside inputs.
-Key nitrogen fixers: Siberian pea shrub, goumi, alder, comfrey (dynamic accumulator), black locust (use carefully β€” aggressive spreader).
+Key nitrogen fixers: Siberian pea shrub, goumi, alder, comfrey (dynamic accumulator), and black locust (use carefully β€” aggressive spreader).
 Plant at least one per guild.

 You're reading 3 of 6 in Food Production